All in One View

 The eastern towhee (Pipilo erythrophthalmus) is a large New World sparrow.
 The taxonomy of the towhees has been under debate in recent decades, and formerly this bird and the spotted towhee were considered a single species, the rufous-sided towhee.

-(This text was retrieved from the Wikipedia page on the Eastern towhee.)
+(This text was retrieved from the Wikipedia page on the Eastern towhee bird.)

 Code blocks

-If you’d like to present the user will examples of source code, use
+If you’d like to present the user with examples of source code, use

 code